k3ssen/k3ssen.github.io/guide-vue-twig-part-1-object.md

 {% endblock %}
 ```

-In this file the `vue` object is created.
-It can contain all the logic your
+In this file the `vue` object can contain all the logic your
 vue-instance needs.
 You can put general stuff like delimiters in your app.js, but if
 you ever need you can overwrite it in this object.

 Since twig holds server-side data you can put any data here in this object, making it
 available to your vue-instance.

+> Tip: By renaming your `index.html.twig` to `index.vue.twig` IDE's like PhpStorm will have better
+> autocompletion for vue-components.

 {% endraw %}